Our Mission

 Medical Education Research Facility

-If you are unable to attend in person, please consider showing your support and attending via Zoom.
-Please email britt-hokanson@uiowa.edu for the zoom link.
+If you are not able to attend in person, please consider showing your support by attending via Zoom.
+Please email britt-hokanson@uiowa.edu for the Zoom link.

 Iowa mascot in lab coat looking at microscope